wearefuturegov/essex-intranet-2.0/docs/documentation/make-first-prototype/use-components-2.md

 1. Under `label`, change `text` from "Can you provide more detail?" to "What is your most impressive juggling trick?".
 2. Change the `id` and `name` to `most-impressive-trick`.
-3. We don’t need a hint, so remove it and the comma just before it.
+3. We don't need a hint, so remove it and the comma just before it.

 Your component code should now look like this: